steinwurf/wurfapi/README.rst

 ----------------

 Since we are going to be using Doxygen's XML output as input to the extension we need a place to store it.
+We store it system temporary folder e.g. if the project name is "foobar" on Linux this would be ``/tmp/wurfapi-foobar-123456`` where ``123456`` is a hash of the source directory paths.

-We will use the approach by Breathe and store it in ``_build/.doctree/wurfapi``.
-Note, this is available in the Sphinx application object as the ``sphinx.application.Sphinx.doctreedir``
+The API in json format can be found in the ``_build/.doctree/wurfapi_api.json``.

 Paths and directories
 ---------------------